 Care worker background checks considered being relaxed as antivirus strategy.

-According to the Nursing Times, emergency planning is being conducted.
+According to the Nursing Times, the government is conducting emergency planning.
 This is to limit the potential impact of a severe COVID-19 outbreak in the UK social care sector.

-As a result, former social care workers who are seeking to return to the industry may have their criminal record checks relaxed.
-Furthermore, staff may potentially be relocated to places where the coronavirus impact is more severe.
+As a result, care workers who are seeking to return to the industry may have their criminal record checks relaxed.
+Furthermore, homes may potentially relocate staff to places where the coronavirus impact is more severe.

 Chief medical officer Professor Chris Whitty yesterday confirmed this to the Health and Social Care Select Committee.
 The UK was heading to the government’s second “delay” stage of their virus action plan.

-Care homes may be forced to close, and residents relocated to NHS facilities.
-If emergency measures are not enacted, this will put excess pressure on a system already at its limits.
+The rules may force are homes to close and relocate residents to NHS facilities.
+If the government does not enact these emergency measures, this will put excess pressure on a system already at its limits.

 The Guardian has reported that the Department of Health and Social Care has asked if checks would disrupt emergency plans.
-These reports were not disputed by the government.
+The government did not dispute these reports.

-As a result, workers who have retired or left work and have expired background checks may be allowed back into work.
+As a result, the government may allow workers who have retired or left work and have expired background checks back into work.
 This is a response to the coronavirus outbreak.
-Authorities are hoping to avoid having to wait the several weeks that required background checks could take.
+Authorities hope to avoid waiting the several weeks that required background checks could take.

 Required checks involve the enhanced criminal record (CRB) check.
 This is also often called the disclosure and barring service (DBS) check.